AduragbemiOyinlola/cgpa_calculator/README.md

 # CGPA Calculator

-This project is a simple CGPA (Cumulative Grade Point Average) calculator implemented in Python and deployed using Streamlit.
-It allows users to input their course units and grades, and then calculates the CGPA based on the provided data.
+## Overview
+The CGPA Calculator is an interactive web application designed to simplify the calculation of Cumulative Grade Point Average (CGPA) for students.
+Built with Streamlit, this tool allows users to:

+- Calculate CGPA from scratch: Input your course units and corresponding grades to compute your overall CGPA.
+- Update CGPA based on previous scores: Enter your existing CGPA and additional course details to determine your updated CGPA.

+## Features
+- User-Friendly Interface: Intuitive design for seamless navigation and input.
+- Real-Time Calculation: Instant CGPA computation as you input your data.
+- Flexibility: Suitable for various grading systems; customizable to fit different academic institutions' requirements.

-## Example
+## Access the Application

-1. Enter the course unit and grade for each course.
-2. Click the "Add more" button to input additional courses.
-3. The CGPA will be calculated and displayed.
+Experience the CGPA Calculator live: https://calculate-cgpa.streamlit.app/